node-machine/machinepack-boilerplate/README.md

 This template exists to make it easier for you to get started writing a machinepack and the machines contained in it.
 One machine (i.e. `say-hello`) is provided as a fully commented example.

-For more information about machinepacks and machines, check out http://node-machine.org.
+For more information about building machinepacks and machines, check out [http://node-machine.org/implementing](http://node-machine.org/implementing).

 > Done this before?
 Check out the yeoman generator: https://github.com/node-machine/generator-machinepack